-Confirmation of power connection is by way of the red PWR indicator on the front panel.
+Confirmation of power connection is by way of the red PWR indicator on the base of the chassis.

-Confirmation of transmit is by way of the momentary green TX indicator on the front panel.
+Confirmation of transmit is by way of the momentary green TX indicator on the base of the chassis.

-When any zone is changed to it's active state, the pre-programmed message for that zone will be transmitted to the receiver(s).
+When any zone is changed to it's active state, the pre-programmed message for that zone will be transmitted to the pager(s).
 Repeat transmissions can be programmed for added security, these will be detailed on the Configuration Data sheets provided with your system.